reubenmiller/thin-edge.io/containers/single-process/FINDINGS.md

 Whilst the plugins could be stored in a shared volume, it add more dependencies to the containerization setup.

+### Registration of components and their functionality

+The only way for a plugin to register support for an operation to the `tedge-agent` is if it has access to the filesystem used by the `tedge-agent`.

+**Resolution**

+Create mqtt interface to register/unregister support for different operations.
+This allows the plugin to be hosted independently of the `tedge-agent`.
+A similar concept could also be used to register/unregister functionality for child devices.

+### API to get information about the device

+Most of the component currently rely on the `device.id` property to even initialize.
+The components rely on access to the public device certificate to be able to read the device.id.
+This dependency on a file means that plugins cannot not be deployed in a distributed manner.

+Options could include:
+* API to request the device.id from the `tedge-agent`
+* Support setting the device id via environment variable rather than reading it from the public device certificate

+Though it seems strange that other components would have to care about the certificate which is only required for cloud communication, so just providing the device id would be good enough, or removing the need for it altogether in each of the components would be even better.

 # Tickets